 Instantly, the drawing moves to the correct position, which we can see by Ctrl-clicking the 15 Drawing layer tab to zoom the map window to fit the drawing.

 Latitude / Longitude is popular - If we have no idea what coordinate system to use for a CAD drawing that shows some reasonably large geographic extent, guessing Latitude / Longitude works surprisingly often.
-People who use CAD systems to show geographic data may not have a very wide understanding of coordinate systems, but if they only know one coordinate system it is likely to be Latitude / Longitude.
+People who use CAD systems to show geographic data often use Latitude / Longitude.

 Assign Initial Coordinate System

 Example: Georegister a Vector Drawing - We take a vector drawing with an unknown coordinate system that shows the provinces of Mexico and we georeference it to a map containing a Bing Streets web-served layer, casting the Mexico drawing into Pseudo-Mercator coordinate system.
 We begin the process using only two coordinate points and then we do a preview to see where accuracy of the proposed georeferencing result should be improved by adding more control points.
 We add more control points and then georeference the Mexico drawing with good accuracy.